Adrian Chiles: Early life and career

 Chiles was born in Quinton, Birmingham, to an English father and Croatian mother.
 The family moved a few miles away to Hagley, Worcestershire, when he was four years of age.
 His Birmingham accent is a feature of his presentations.
 He also speaks Croatian, despite having a self-confessed "imperfect" understanding of the language's verbs, declensions, and cases.
-Chiles started his education at Haybridge High School, and then worked in his father's scaffolding business, before graduating with a degree in English literature from the University of London (studying at Westfield College, now part of Queen Mary, University of London).
+Chiles attended Haybridge High School, and then worked in his father's scaffolding business, before graduating with a degree in English literature from the University of London (studying at Westfield College, now part of Queen Mary, University of London).

 Before going to university he was a keen amateur actor, appearing in the Crescent Theatre's musical production of Mary O'Malley's Once A Catholic and Sandy Wilson's The Cheese.
 After university, while waiting for his broken leg to heal from an amateur football incident, he applied for and failed both Civil Service exams, before being asked to apply for MI5 — he failed the second interview.
 He studied journalism at Cardiff and then worked as a sports reporter for the News of the World.

 Television

 BBC

 Chiles joined the BBC, originally for work experience on Business Breakfast.

-Chiles' experience from Financial World Tonight led to him fronting the BBC Two business show Working Lunch, where he came to popular notice.
+Chiles's experience from Financial World Tonight led to him fronting the BBC Two business show Working Lunch, where he came to popular notice.

 He has since created, scripted and fronted a variety of other programmes for the BBC including, for BBC Two, the 2003 series So What Do You Do All Day? – a look at the lives of the rich and famous – and Asian Millionaires.
 For BBC One he created and fronted Royal Millions, an investigation of the Queen's finances, as well as reports for Panorama and various documentaries.

 From 2006 until 2009, Chiles presented the spin-off series of the popular UK television show The Apprentice called The Apprentice: You're Fired! in which he interviews the latest candidate to be fired.
 He left the BBC in 2009, and was replaced by Dara Ó Briain.

 During August 2006 Chiles co-presented a pilot of a new BBC One early-evening magazine programme, The One Show.
 The programme was re-commissioned for 2007 with Chiles returning as host, leaving Working Lunch.
-Chiles' last appearance on The One Show was on 30 April 2010 and his favourite guest from the programme, rock singer Robert Plant, appeared again.
+Chiles's last appearance on The One Show was on 30 April 2010 and his favourite guest from the programme, rock singer Robert Plant, appeared again.
 His final show also saw video tributes to an emotional Chiles from Prime Minister Gordon Brown and political leaders David Cameron and Nick Clegg.

 In April 2007, Chiles was a guest host of BBC One's satirical news quiz, Have I Got News for You.